 Introduction to the Broadway Musical

-My one-hour presentation, featuring plenty of video and sound clips, gives a brief introduction to the “Broadway musical”: What makes it different from other art forms like a play or an opera?
+This one-hour presentation, featuring plenty of video and sound clips, gives a brief introduction to the “Broadway musical”: What makes it different from other art forms like a play or an opera?
 Where, when, and how did it originate?
 What makes it a uniquely American invention?
-What were some of the milestones in its development?
+What were some of the milestones in its development and who were the creative people responsible for them?

 The links to movies are to IMDb, but I recommend using JustWatch to check which streaming service(s) carry each title.